lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

     foamToVTK -useTimeName -latestTime -poly

 Check that a new :code:`VTK` directory was created.
 Now we are ready for some more fancy post-processing using python.
-Main idea is to show how we can python for more detailed post-processing (or plotting).

 Here is an example script for computing permeability.
 You can turn it into a jupyter notebook or save it as a .py file into your case directory and run it from there.